 How to write a resume reference list

-As you begin putting together a list of references for employers to call on during the hiring process, ask yourself the following questions to guide your document.
+As you begin putting together a list of references for employers to call on during the hiring process, consider the following steps to guide your document.

 1. Determine how many references to include